yangdanny97/flake8-bugbear/README.rst

 **B907**: Consider replacing ``f"'{foo}'"`` with ``f"{foo!r}"`` which is both easier to read and will escape quotes inside ``foo`` if that would appear.
 The check tries to filter out any format specs that are invalid together with ``!r``.
 If you're using other conversion flags then e.g. ``f"'{foo!a}'"`` can be replaced with ``f"{ascii(foo)!r}"``.
 Not currently implemented for python<3.8 or ``str.format()`` calls.

+**B908**: Contexts with exceptions assertions like ``with self.assertRaises`` or ``with pytest.raises`` should not have multiple top-level statements.
+Each statement should be in its own context.
+That way, the test ensures that the exception is raised only in the exact statement where you expect it.

 **B950**: Line too long.
 This is a pragmatic equivalent of ``pycodestyle``'s ``E501``: it considers "max-line-length" but only triggers when the value has been exceeded by **more than 10%**. ``noqa`` and ``type: ignore`` comments are ignored.
 You will no